pkic/pkimm/categories/certificate-management/_index.md

 #### Guidance

 Certificate profiles specify the contents of certificates for one or more use cases.
 It defines things such as:
-* Certificate use case(s) for certificates covered by a specific profiles
+* Certificate use case(s) for certificates covered by specific profiles
 * Naming standards for subject distinguished name and subject alternative names, which are allowed and mandatory fields.
 * Certificate validity periods
 * Certificate extensions, mandatory and allowed extensions, their criticality and possible values